Private Health Retreats: Drug Rehab Programs

 According to the World Health Organisation, drug addiction (either prescription or illicit) is the most stigmatised condition of labelled mental illnesses.
-This is why private drug rehab programs are increasingly being sought after for their discretion
+This is why private drug rehab programs like in Sydney, are increasingly being sought after for their discretion

 Addiction is a chronic condition characterised by drug seeking and use that is compulsive, or difficult to control, despite harmful consequences.
 The initial decision to take drugs is voluntary for most people.
 But repeated drug use can lead to brain changes that challenge an addicted person’s self-control and interfere with their ability to resist intense urges to take drugs (drugabuse.gov).
 These changes in the brain can be persistent – which is why drug addiction is considered susceptible to triggers.
 This is where people in recovery from drug use conditions are at increased risk for returning to drug use even after years of not taking the drug.